 Shred the cheese - Using a box grater, shred the mozzarella cheese, and set aside.

-Flatten the dough ball with our hand, and spread it out to a small circle using your thumbs.
-Add ¼ cup of mozzarella cheese in the centre of the flattened dough. [photos 2&3]
+Flatten the dough ball with using your hand, and spread it out to a small circle using your thumbs. [photos 1 & 2]

 In a medium-sized bowl, combine the melted butter, minced garlic and chopped cilantro.
 You can melt the butter in the microwave in 15 second increments, or in a sauce pan over medium-low heat.
 Set the butter mixture aside. [photo 6]